krzemienski/awesome-from-stars/README.md

 * [wada811/Android-Paint](https://github.com/wada811/Android-Paint): wada811/Android-Paint
 * [Eyevinn/android-player](https://github.com/Eyevinn/android-player): None
 * [ashishb/android-security-awesome](https://github.com/ashishb/android-security-awesome): A collection of android security related resources
+* [AnthonyGress/Android-Toolkit](https://github.com/AnthonyGress/Android-Toolkit): A cross platform desktop app written in Typescript/Node using React and Electron.
+Android-Toolkit is a GUI for adb and can be used to modify android devices such as firesticks and google TVs.
 * [a914-gowtham/android-video-trimmer](https://github.com/a914-gowtham/android-video-trimmer): Helps to trim local videos with compress option on Android applications using Exoplayer 2 and FFmpeg.
 * [Freelander/Android_Data](https://github.com/Freelander/Android_Data): Some Android learning materials, hoping to help you learn Android development.
 * [ArezooNazer/AndroidVideoPlayer](https://github.com/ArezooNazer/AndroidVideoPlayer): A video player based on Exoplayer